therealdannzor/iot-consumer/README.md

 A service to estimate the power consumption of an IoT device.
 The device being monitored is assumed to consume 10W when fully utilised and has a linear behaviour.

+### Design
+This solution has a **modular** implementation in mind to allow for more **granular tests**.
+In addition, it solves the problems of unordered messages by using an **sorted data structure** which amortises the cost of sorting as the message set grows.
+This solution contains the most basic validation but is designed for future flexibility based on firm foundations.

 ### Background

 The service receives a stream of messages from an IoT device.
 Each message contains a unix timestamp and a message.
 There are three message types: